 When set to

 none, this makes sure that the actual product page of the audio track isn't linked to from the table.
 Meaning, in a setup like this, the only clickable things within the table are the play buttons and the "add to cart" buttons, which should improve sales.

 The Product Table plugin lets users filter the table based on various attributes of the products.
 For a WooCommerce music store, it makes sense to enable filtering based on genres.

 Filter dropdowns above the list of audio products

 To achieve that, set the Product filters setting to Custom, and the Custom filters setting to

 The rest of the settings on the page are up to you.
 It's best to experiment with those once you already have a live audio store table on the site.
-(Read: come back to this once you're done with the rest of the process).

 Some WooCommerce audio stores like to allow their users to filter by multiple tags, for example to find all songs that are 'romantic' and 'classical'.
 The filter dropdowns above the table only let you select one option at a time (although you can have as many different dropdown lists as you like, for example so that users can choose a genre, a composer and so on).